 "And like any other save-the-marriage baby, I failed.
 Janet suffered public embarrassment as Tony chose a 17-year-old replacement, a German actress with whom he was working, and she felt the slings and arrows of tabloid gossip and innuendo.
 She told me that she did the memorable scene on the train in The Manchurian Candidate the day she found out that Tony had filed for divorce."

 Ultimately, Janet and Tony were married for 11 years and starred in numerous films together including Houdini, The Vikings, Who Was That Lady? and The Black Shield of Falworth.
 Despite the fact that her parents ended things when she was so young, Jamie still had a great example for a strong marriage as "my mother and stepfather [Robert Brandt] were married for 43 years, so I had a very good role model for that," she explained.

 "I'm still married to my first husband [actor and filmmaker Christopher Guest], and we proudly have two beautiful children," the actress gushed.
-"And my daughter, Annie, is going to be married this year, I'm just saying."

 "He's an intellectual, and I was from the movie star/alcoholic/drug addict side, where education was not the most important thing," she explained to Good Housekeeping.
 "We don't listen to the same radio station, we don't read the same paper, we don't go to bed at the same time."